 7. Use a Secondary Account/Profile

-Sometimes it can possible that due to some technical or server-related or even account-related issues, Nintendo Switch users can find it difficult to launch or play the game due to the force crashes.
+Sometimes it can be possible that due to some technical or server-related, or even account-related issues, Nintendo Switch users can find it difficult to launch or play the game due to the force crashes.
 It also can be possible that the game crashes because some of your friends are online, according to some of the affected users.
-So, it’s better to create a secondary Nintendo account or a secondary profile and run the game using it.
-That means neither you need to worry about account issues nor getting friends online issues.
+So, creating a secondary Nintendo account or a secondary profile and running the game using it is better.
+That means neither you need to worry about account issues nor get friends online issues.

 That’s it, guys.
 We hope that you’ve found this troubleshooting guide helpful.
 Feel free to ask in the comment below for further queries.